xBartekx/QA-AcademyBugs/README.md

 # README

-Bugs that I found and described on the AcademyBugs website BugReport is in the Polish language
+* Bugs that I found and described on the AcademyBugs website.
+* BugReport is in the Polish language.